Mottie/visualNav/README.markdown

         $(document).ready(function(){
           $('#sidemenu').visualNav({
-            link              : 'a',        // Add a link class, as necessary targetAttr        : 'href',     // added in case you have link = "div" and attribute something like inViewClass       : 'inView',   // css class added to items in the viewport selectedClass     : 'selected', // css class applied to menu selectedAppliedTo : 'li',       // to only apply to the link, use the same value as is in the link option contentClass      : '.content', // content class to get height of the section bottomMargin      : 100,        // margin from the end of the page where the last menu item is used (in case the target is short) animationTime     : 1200        // time in milliseconds })
+            link              : 'a',         // add a link class, as necessary (e.g. 'a.menu')
+            targetAttr        : 'href',      // added in case you have link = "div" and attribute something like inViewClass       : 'inView',    // css class added to items in the viewport selectedClass     : 'selected',  // css class applied to menu when a link is selected (highlighted) selectedAppliedTo : 'li',        // to only apply to the link, use the same value as is in the link option contentClass      : 'content',   // content class to get height of the section contentLinks      : 'visualNav', // class name of links inside the content that act like the visualNav menu (smooth scroll) bottomMargin      : 100,         // margin from the end of the page where the last menu item is used (in case the target is short) animationTime     : 1200         // time in milliseconds })
         })